-Entrepreneurship in Africa
+Entrepreneurship in Africa Context and Perspectives

-This book allows readers to the understand the African entrepreneurial context by guiding them through the principal stages in the life of a new venture, and offers approaches, both Western and indigenous, that can inform their entrepreneurial actions.
-It concludes by examining some specialised topics, including female, youth and social entrepreneurship, as well as real estate and technology.
+This book allows readers to understand the African entrepreneurial context by guiding them through the principal stages in the life of a new venture, and offers approaches, both Western and indigenous, that can inform their entrepreneurial actions.
+It concludes by examining some specialized topics, including female, youth, and social entrepreneurship, as well as real estate and technology.
 Exercises throughout the book will enable readers to evaluate their motivations and preparedness for entrepreneurship and learn how to communicate a new venture’s key features to potential stakeholders.

-By focusing on the distinctive features of entrepreneurship in the African context, and taking a conversational tone, this is an informative and practical text that will be useful for students of Global Entrepreneurship and Business as well as actual and prospective entrepreneurs in the private, non-profit and public sectors.
+By focusing on the distinctive features of entrepreneurship in the African context, and taking a conversational tone, this is an informative and practical text that will be useful for students of Global Entrepreneurship and Business as well as actual and prospective entrepreneurs in the private, non-profit, and public sectors.

 Part I: The Basics

 1. The African Environment for Entrepreneurship

 2. Theories of Entrepreneurship

 5. The Marketing Imperative